PremiumAiSolutions/workflow_templates/README.md

 ├── docs/                      # Documentation directory
 │   ├── How to Use Your Mcp Assistant and Workflow Templates.md │   ├── Workflow and Assistant Template Mapping.md
-│   └── Master Template Structures for Mcp Assistants and Workflows.md └── workflow_templates/        # Templates directory
+│   ├── Master Template Structures for Mcp Assistants and Workflows.md │   ├── Implementation_Checklist.md    # NEW: Step-by-step implementation guide
+│   ├── Troubleshooting_Guide.md       # NEW: Common issues and solutions
+│   └── Mermaid_Flowchart_Guide.md     # NEW: Guide for working with flowcharts
+├── scripts/                   # NEW: Utility scripts
+│   └── validate_configs.ps1   # PowerShell script to validate configuration files
+└── workflow_templates/        # Templates directory
     ├── main_assistant/        # Central orchestrator
     ├── mcp_thinking_agent/    # Decision-making agent